 Those campaigns seem to be having success, with tribally commissioned polling showing the operator initiative losing support.
 Tribes no longer believe a viable online alternative to the operator initiative is needed on the 2022 ballot.

 A legal challenge against the in-person tribal initiative from cardrooms posed another possible reason to submit for 2022.
 But California courts have dismissed the case twice.

 The online tribal initiative likely will have a better chance in 2024.
 Then it might also have more broad tribal support.

 What November ballot will look like for CA sports betting

 When the tribes filed their initiative, it appeared four sports wagering measures could fight it out on the November ballot.

 Now that’s down to two:

-- One backed by Native American tribes to add in-person sports wagering at tribal casinos and horse racetracks
+- One backed by Native American tribes to add in-person sports wagering at California tribal casinos and California horse racing venues

 - One backed by sportsbook operators to offer mobile sports wagering through partnerships with Indian tribes